5 Ways to Make the FAFSA Application Process Less Stressful

 1. Start Immediately

 Each school has a limited amount of award money, making it first-come, first-served.
 File too late, and you can miss out on valuable aid.
-The FAFSA opens on October 1 each year for the following academic year.
+The FAFSA typically opens on October 1 the year prior to the academic year (for example, the FAFSA for the 2022-23 academic year became available on October 1, 2021).
+However, the 2024-25 application won't be available until December 2023.
 The sooner the application is submitted, the better the chances are for free aid and federal loan eligibility.
 (Be sure to use APU's School Code when completing the application: 001117.)

 2. Assess Money Before Applying